-Speaking of health problems, my husband’s auto-immune issues is a big reason why I got into the Paleo lifestyle.
+My biggest inspiration for why I create healthy recipes, however, is for health reasons.
 In December 2013, my husband was diagnosed with vasculitis (inflammation of the blood vessels of the head), which is caused by an autoimmune disease.
-For months prior, he had intense headaches and rashes, and then one day, his body seemed to give up.
-His face and hands went numb, he forgot where he was, and common words, and he could not stop vomiting.
+For months, he had intense headaches and rashes, and then one day, his body seemed to give up.
+His face and hands went numb, he forgot where he was and common words, and he could not stop vomiting.
 It was really scary!

-However, when my husband is having an auto-immune flare, the smallest amount of gluten, dairy, food coloring, or any unnatural chemical will give him rashes, fevers, and bloating, so during those times we are very strictly Paleo/ Non-processed.
-Which isn’t the worst thing because you can still eat The BEST Gooey Paleo Chocolate Chip Cookies:
+If my husband is ever having an auto-immune flare now, we eat strictly Paleo because the smallest amount of gluten, dairy, food coloring, or any unnatural chemical will give him rashes, fevers, and bloating.

 #perchancetocook to show me your creations! 🙂

 Fun fact: The Perchance To Cook name was inspired by Hamlet’s “to be or not to be” soliloquy.
 I hope if you are wondering whether to cook today that this blog will help you decide… to cook!